 “How a situation plays out will be different depending on whether there is a way to prove the weight while at the shipper,” Norita Taylor, spokesperson with the Owner-Operator Independent Drivers Association, said.
 “And how that shipper agrees to handle it.”

 If a shipper refuses to remove any of the load once being overloaded is verified, a truck driver can file a coercion complaint with the DOT.
 Coercion happens when shippers compel truck drivers to operate knowing they are violating Federal Motor Carrier Safety Regulations rules.
+Shippers who are found guilty of coercion can be find over $10,000.
 If not, and the driver decides to take the load anyway, he or she is accepting responsibility for the load and can be fined for it.

 Taylor went on to say that when truck drivers are dealing with bulk commodities, shippers will typically have scales in their yard to remain compliant because they are attempting to avoid liability in the event of an accident.
 Even if the truck driver asks the shipper to unload a little as soon as it happen, or comes back after finding out he or she is overweight, the shipper can still refused to take the load back.